mustard24/cs310-csv-json/README.md

 # Authors and Acknowledgement

 This class was started off by Jay Snellen at JSU.
 I finished up the classes as part of an assignment for Software Engineering I.

+# Project Status

+While getJSONData almost makes a fully formatted string for a JSONArray, it fails the tests that are given.
+Development on this particular project has stopped for now.